 - If possible, seal the tick in a container.
 Put the container in a freezer.
 Your doctor may want to see the tick if you develop signs or symptoms of illness after a tick bite.

-- Use soap and water to wash your hands and the area around the tick bite after handling the tick.
+- Wash your hands with soap and water.
+Also wash the area around the tick bite.

 Call 911 or your local emergency number if you develop:

 - You aren't able to completely remove the tick.
 The longer the tick remains attached to your skin, the greater your risk of getting a disease from it.